stof/StofDoctrineExtensionsBundle/README.markdown

 ### Activate the bundle

-You have to activate the extensions for entity manager.
+You have to activate the extensions for each entity manager for which you want to enable the extensions.
 The id is the one used in the ORM configuration.

     # app/config.yml
     doctrine_extensions.config: